 International Fellowships are not open to previous recipients of any AAUW national fellowship or grant (not including branch or local awards or Community Action Grants).
 Members and officers of the AAUW Board of Directors are not eligible to apply for fellowships and grant awards.
 AAUW staff or volunteers with decision-making authority who wish to apply for an award must recuse themselves from the decision-making process.

 - Unsuccessful applicants may reapply.

-- Have citizenship in a country other than the United States or possession of a nonimmigrant visa if residing in the United States.
-Women holding dual citizenship in the United States and another country or who are permanent legal residents of the United States are not eligible.
+- Have citizenship in a country other than the U.S. or possession of a nonimmigrant visa if residing in the U.S. Women who are currently, or expect to be during the fellowship year, a U.S. citizen, U.S. permanent resident, or dual citizen with the U.S. and another country are not eligible.

-- Hold an academic degree (earned in the United States or abroad) equivalent to a U.S. bachelor’s degree completed by September 30, 2017.
+- Hold an academic degree (earned in the U.S. or abroad) equivalent to a U.S. bachelor’s degree completed by November 15, 2020.

 - Intend to devote herself full-time to the proposed academic plan during the fellowship year

 - Intend to return to her home country to pursue a professional career